 Similar to Personal Vehicle Telematics, commercial vehicle telematics provides insights on the vehicles speed, acceleration, hard breaking, and location/route.
 Depending on which telematics program is deployed other metrics may also be available, such as swerving, or frequent lane changing.

 This information can also be used to get bad drivers off your fleet – hopefully before they cause an accident.
-However, telematics should not be used in place of proper hiring practices including an MVR and background check.
+However, commercial vehicle telematics should not be used in place of proper hiring practices including an MVR and background check.
 Not hiring bad drivers is still a large step in avoiding claims and reducing accident.

 However, as with most technology this can be a double-edged sword.
 If a court discovers a company had access to telematics data and took no action to address bad driving habits, they may find themselves facing negligence – or worse- charges.

-Before beginning a telematics program, it is important to access whether the data will be analyzed internally, or by a third party.
+Before beginning a commercial vehicle telematics program, it is important to access whether the data will be analyzed internally, or by a third party.
 Proper implantation can be time consuming.
 It is recommended that if a program will be monitored internally that it be begun slowly and bulked up overtime.
 Select one metric to monitor, such as speed, and add other metrics as you become more comfortable with the program.

-Some insurance underwriters understand the value a commercial telematics program brings to a company.
+Some insurance underwriters understand the value a commercial vehicle telematics program brings to a company.
 Working with your independent insurance agent allows you to find Insurance Carriers that offer discounts or other incentives for implementing a successful telematics program.